tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 {: .note}
 July 3, 2021: I'm currently working on content in this section.
 Be patient as I refine and build this out more.

-In my experience with documentation at various companies, at least two topics are frequently neglected: [product overviews](docapis_doc_overview.html) and [getting started tutorials](docapis_doc_getting_started_section.html).
-Without generalizing too much, I acknowledge that many companies actually have great product overviews and excellent getting started tutorials.
-But I sometimes feel like I have the misfortune of arriving at documentation portals and feeling lost, and I don't find much help in the product overview.
+In my experience with documentation at various companies, at least two topics seem to be frequently neglected: [product overviews](docapis_doc_overview.html) and [getting started tutorials](docapis_doc_getting_started_section.html).
+On the flip side, I acknowledge that many companies also have great product overviews and excellent getting started tutorials.
+But I often feel like I have the misfortune of arriving at documentation portals and feeling lost, and I don't find much help in the product overview.

 If there's a getting started tutorial (not usually), I have a low percentage of success getting through it.
 Both a confusing product overview coupled with a failed or absent getting started tutorial can really demotivate my progress through docs, prompting me to seek help elsewhere, such as third-party sources, for more straightforward information and functional tutorials.

 Why are these topics often neglected?
 Are there valid reasons for the neglect, and how can we address some of these issues to make these topics more of a priority?
 That's what I explore in this section.

 ## General overview

-Before I dive into the details, let me paint some broad strokes here to provide an overview of this section.

 Ideas such as minimalism (as defined by John Carroll, Hans Van Der Meij, and others) and research about opportunistic learning behaviors encourage much more action-oriented approaches to tech writing.
 These action-oriented approaches might include getting started tutorials, interactive features like Swagger UI, code you can run directly in the browser (e.g., Jupyter Notebooks), task-focused how-to's, and more.
 For decades now, researchers have been reiterating the belief that users are "reading to do" and are anxious to get going with tasks and other hands-on exploration.
 Readers don't want lengthy explanations but rather specific steps to accomplish a task at hand.